 Direct Deposit (contact your bank’s website for instructions).

-Moving Forward Together in Christ,
+Moving Forward Together with the Risen Christ,

 The Council and the Board of Elders